 The other is that this has never been the point.
 The features the G9 offers need a larger body, and so does its primary audience.

-The body is fully weather-sealed, resistant to rain and dust.
-Many MFT lenses are weather-sealed as well.
+The body is fully weather sealed and resistant to rain and dust.
+And many MFT lenses are weather sealed.

-A 3″ fully articulating touchscreen is located on the back.
-The camera is fully optimised to work with the touchscreen interface.
-However, there are many customizable function buttons, and all the base function buttons you’d find on a full-sized DSLR.
+A 3-inch fully articulating touchscreen is located on the back.
+The camera is fully optimized to work with the touchscreen interface.
+But there are many customizable function buttons and all the base function buttons you would find on a full-sized DSLR.
 It also has a focusing joystick.

-You’ll find a small, DSLR-style secondary LCD on the top, which always shows your exposure parameters and other key settings.
+You’ll find a small, DSLR-style secondary LCD on the top.
+This always shows your exposure parameters and other key settings.
 This is a nice professional touch.

-I loved that there are three control dials.
-They offer quick manual controls, making shooting in manual mode an extra bit easier compared to cameras with two dials only.
-Most cameras, even professional models, only have two dials actually.
+I love that there are three control dials.
+They offer quick manual controls, making shooting in manual mode even easier compared to cameras with two dials only.
+Most cameras, even professional models, only have two dials.

-Battery life has never been a strong point of mirrorless cameras, and it’s no different with the G9 either.
-However, it offers a slightly larger reserve than its direct rivals, at above 400 shots per battery charge.
+Battery life has never been a strong point of mirrorless cameras.
+And it’s no different with the G9.
+But it offers a slightly larger reserve than its direct rivals and will shoot over 400 shots from a full charge.
 Thanks to the large design of the camera, tripod plates don’t obstruct the opening of the battery compartment.

 The dual card slots are a key professional feature that separates the G9 from much of its competition.
 Both are compatible with UHS-II SD memory cards.
 The card door is located on the side of the camera.
-You can swap one of the cards while the other one is recording.
+And you can swap one card while the other is recording.

 Given the hybrid nature of the Panasonic G9, it has many alternatives that can compete with some of its features.
 However, there are not many cameras that outperform it in all fields.
-Those that do cost a lot more.
+And those that do cost a lot more.

-The recently reviewed Sony A6400 has awesome autofocus and a modern APS-C sensor.
+The Sony A6400 has an awesome autofocus and a modern APS-C sensor.
 It’s much better suited for low-light use.
-However, it’s also subpar in most video features, except that it’s not limited at 30 minutes of recording.
-Check out my review here.
+However, it’s also subpar in most video features, except that it’s not limited to 30 minutes of recording.
+Here’s our full review of the Sony A6400.

 The Canon EOS M6 II is Canon’s recent flagship APS-C mirrorless.
-It matches up to the G9 in most of its stills features and autofocus, but its image quality is not quite up to the Sony.
+It matches up to the G9 in most of its stills features and autofocus.
+But the image quality is not quite up to the A6400.
 It’s also very small, unergonomic, and doesn’t have great battery life.